The Best Outdoor Faucets of 2024 for Watering and Backyard Maintenance

 Whether washing the car, watering the lawn, or giving the potted plants on the back patio a much-needed drink, an outdoor faucet is a vital plumbing receptacle for a home.
 But, unlike faucets located inside the home, an external water faucet must be tough enough to endure the elements while supplying a home’s outdoor water needs.

 Outdoor faucets come in a variety of types, ranging from classic spigots to modern frost-free models that can function through the winter to anti-siphon models that protect your home’s water supply from contamination.
-With so many different types of outdoor faucets on the market, choosing the right one can be a challenge.
-Ahead, discover what factors are crucial to consider when shopping for the best outdoor faucet while learning more about some of the best outdoor hose bibb options on the market.

-1. BEST OVERALL: SharkBite 24632LF Hose Bibb
+1. BEST OVERALL: SharkBite 24632LF Multi-Turn Hose Bibb

-2. BEST BANG FOR THE BUCK: EZ-FLO 20183 Hose Bibb
+2. BEST BANG FOR THE BUCK: Ez-Flo 20183 Irrigation Hose Bibb

-3. BEST FROST-FREE: Prier Products Frost Proof Wall Hydrant
+3. BEST FROST-FREE: Prier Products Frost-Proof Wall Hydrant

 4. BEST SPIGOT: American Valve M71HD Hose Bibb

-5. BEST EASY TO OPERATE: American Valve M71QT Hose Bibb
+5. BEST EASY-TO-OPERATE: American Valve M71QT Hose Bibb

 6. BEST ANTI-SIPHON: Homewerks Anti-Siphon Frost-Free Sill Cock